Mr. Cast Iron | Best Cast Iron Tips | Cast Iron Cooking

 Image 20

-There are a lot of reasons to love grapeseed oil.
+There are a lot of reasons you to love grapeseed oil for cast iron seasoning and maintenance.

 For one, grapeseed oil has a high smoke point of 420°, which makes it ideal for roasting and stir-frying.